Blog / 3DS & SCA

 The original version, 3DS1 can support SCA compliance for PSD2.
 It can also provide merchant fraud liability protection, but only until October 2021 for Visa Secure – 3DS1.

-3DS1 also doesn’t recognise soft-declines.
+3DS1 also doesn’t recognize soft-declines.
 An issuer can use a soft-decline if they receive a request from a merchant to authorize a payment, but they want to use authentication first.
 With 3DS1, the issuer would have to just decline the payment and the merchant would be forced to try again and risk the customer abandoning checkout.

 Given its age and limitations, it’s no surprise it’s coming to the end of its life soon.
-From October 2021 3DS started to be decommissioned by card schemes, starting with Mastercard.
+From October 2021, 3DS started to be decommissioned by card schemes, starting with Mastercard.
 Even when still available, merchants lost the liability shift advantage with 3DS1.

 It's always important to move forward with the newer versions as soon as possible.